-Norway can be both beautiful and intolerant in equal measures.
+Norway can be both beautiful and intolerant.
 In a country of five million people, their passion for the outdoors and nature is at the very core of their existence.
 From great polar explorers such as Fridtjof Nansen and Roald Amundsen to modern day Olympic legends such as Marit Bjørgen and Ole Einar Bjørndalen, Norway and skiing go hand in hand.
 Where better for a team of British amateurs to test our resolve than on one of the largest and coldest plateaux in Europe, Hardangervidda.

 The logistics were taking shape over a year before we departed for Oslo.
 Refining an itinerary, procuring the right equipment, establishing a nominal roll, while maintaining our primary aim of training Phase One soldiers and honing people’s skiing ability takes time.